WarwickTechCrew/tc-website-wiki/wiki/05-additional-resources/other-universities.md

+---
+description: The technical theatre world at other universities.
+sidebar_custom_props:
+    emoji: 🎓
+---
 # University Tech and Theatre Society Directory

 If you enjoy going on deep dives of what other unis have, this page is for you!
 With all our equivalents at other